-Facebook “3D Posts” let you play with VR objects in News Feed
+Facebook ‘3D Posts’ let you play with VR objects in News Feed

 Oculus “Dash” replaces your computer monitor with VR

 Facebook wants to let you create virtual objects in its Oculus Medium sculpting platform or Facebook Spaces VR hangouts and then share them with friends who don’t have a VR headset.
-Today at Oculus Connect 4, Facebook previewed 3D posts, a new type of News Feed post where users can grab, spin, and interact with a 3D object to look at it from all angles.
+Today at Oculus Connect 4, Facebook previewed 3D posts, a new type of News Feed post where users can grab, spin and interact with a 3D object to look at it from all angles.

-Below you can see how you can pinch, zoom, and rotate the objects in 3D posts.
+Below you can see how you can pinch, zoom and rotate the objects in 3D posts.

-And rather than the objects just being static, you can actually open and close toy car doors, pose figures, and more.
+And rather than the objects just being static, you can actually open and close toy car doors, pose figures and more.

 Users will be able to create objects in Medium or Spaces’ marker drawing feature and then share them to the News Feed.
 And down the line, Facebook is working on an API to let third-party VR app developers give users the option to share their creations to the News Feed.

-Facebook Spaces Gets New Toys
+Facebook Spaces gets new toys

 Facebook will also soon allow augmented reality objects recorded with Facebook Camera to be shared into Facebook Spaces so you can play with AR in VR.
 These posts can already be shared to the News Feed from Facebook Camera.